rtali-ia/sciml_fpo_project/ReadMe.md

         - Performs the full range of time stepping calculations to update the dataset
         - Uses the time calculations to call the ```DataLoader``` object to update the dataset.

-    - Added a new ```FPODatasetMix``` dataloader that allows us to mix the current prediction with the actual data to train the model, give a set of time indices.
+    - Added a new ```FPODatasetMix``` dataloader that allows us to mix the current prediction with the actual data to train the model, given a set of time indices.

 ## Part - I : Data Preprocessing